HydroModPy/HydroModPy/docs/source/user_guide/workflows/stream-network-calibration.rst

    recessions.
 Do not write ``transform = "log"`` for this: that takes the logarithm of an already-computed cost and is an unrelated operation.

+``variable`` and ``objective`` on the second stage only Declaring either one picks the single-metric route for that phase.
+The phase then inherits neither the outputs nor the objective blocks the calibration declares, which is what keeps the transient stage off the network criterion of the first one.
+Declaring both conventions on the same phase is refused rather than silently resolved.

 ``scoring_window`` rather than ``warmup_periods``
    A window in dates means the same span whatever the output frequency; a count of samples does not.
 The two are mutually exclusive and declaring both is